Living in The London Borough of Lambeth

 Shopping facilities in the borough are less varied, with many residents choosing make the quick journey into Central London for a day of retail therapy rather than stay within the borough.
 However, high-street brands such as New Look, TK Maxx and H&M can all be found in Brixton and others on Clapham High Street, while throughout the borough there are opportunities for vintage shopping and independent boutiques on the likes of Abbeville Road, Brixton Station Road and around Waterloo.

-From Tesco and Sainsbury’s to Lidl and Iceland, the excellent selection of supermarkets in Lambeth mean you’re likely to never be more than a short walk away from one.
-For something beyond pasta and potatoes, multi-cultural Brixton has an array of international grocers and supermarkets, including Wing Tai and Africa Shopping Centre as well as Brixton Market, while Abbeville Road in Clapham is packed with independent food shops and delicatessens such as MacFarlanes Deli and the famed The Ginger Pig butcher.
+From Tesco to Sainsbury’s, through to Lidl and Iceland, the excellent selection of supermarkets in Lambeth mean you’ll never be more than a short walk away from one.
+Alternative options can be found in multicultural Brixton, which has an array of international grocers and supermarkets, including Wing Tai and Africa Shopping Centre as well as Brixton Market.
+Abbeville Road in Clapham is packed with independent food shops and delicatessens too, such as MacFarlanes Deli and the famed Ginger Pig butcher.